 This course introduces students to methods of computer forensics and investigations.

+This course examines techniques for analyzing risks, extracting and documenting computer evidence stored as data or magnetically encoded information and implementing a security policy that protects information assets from potential intrusion.
 This course helps prepare students for the International Association of Computer Investigative Specialists (IACIS) certification.
-Code C
+(Dual listed as HLS155) Code C